AyushBherwani1998/platform_channel_samples/README.md

 - battery_native

 The battery_native demonstrates how to build battery plugin for android, web and desktop.
-Currently, the battery_native is only implemented for web.
+Currently, the battery_native is only implemented for web and windows.
 To test the plugin for web and windows, to test run demo_app.

 - counter_native